svlentink/www/cdn.lent.ink/matosinhos/transportation/porto.md

 Note that if you buy it at the end of the month, you still pay full price and only get until the end of that month.

+### Estadio do Mar

+Fun fact.
+On the metro line,
+we can step out at Estadio do Mar and walk to metro Senhora da Hora, which will take 6.5min, while the metro takes 6min.
+Thus in case you have a transfer at Senhora da Hora (e.g. to the airport) and have a lot of time, you can also choose to walk a bit.